DevAnupShourya/weather-boy-project/readme.md

 # [Weather-Boy : Check Weather]()
 ![Video]()

-Check Current Tempreture Of your city By Just typing the name of city.
+Check Current Temperature Of your city By Just typing the name of city.
 Made by SCSS, TS, NodeJS & ExpressJS(Handlebars) .

 <!-- #### For SCSS Compilation
 ```bash